Metaswitch/clearwater-readthedocs/Configuring an Application Server.md

 Example
 -------

 Here is an example of how to use `curl` to configure iFCs directly.
+This configures a very basic iFC, which fires on INVITEs only, with no conditions on session case.
+See an iFC reference for more details, e.g., [3GPP TS 29.228](http://www.3gpp.org/ftp/Specs/archive/29_series/29.228/29228-b70.zip) appendices B and F.

 To simplify the following commands, define the following variables - set the user, application server(s), and Homestead name as appropriate